theonaunheim/surgeo/README.rst

 **Link to Windows installer at bottom.**

-Surgeo is a hackish attempt to reverse engineer the Consumer Financial Protection Bureau's (CFPB) Bayesian Improved Surname Geocode Analysis (BISG).
+Surgeo is an attempt to reverse engineer the Consumer Financial Protection Bureau's (CFPB) Bayesian Improved Surname Geocode Analysis (BISG).

 Python code by Theo Naunheim.
 Model created by Mark N. Elliot et al. For details, please see BACKGROUND.txt.